Watermelon had a high glycemic index of 80 until it was updated in 2021 to 50, making it a low glycemic fruit.

 Watermelon Juice

 Carbohydrates in liquid form, like fruit juices and smoothies, are digested more quickly than carbs in solid form, like apples, oranges, and other whole fruits.
-The 2021 glycemic review annotates the glycemic evaluation of watermelon juice to be an index value of 51 with a glycemic load of 10.
+The 2021 glycemic review shows watermelon juice has a glycemic index of 51 and a glycemic load of 10.

 Note: